MitchellTesla/Cpp-guide/README.md

 # C++ programming language (complete)
-A comprehensive guide to the C++ programming language - by Justin Mitchell
+a comprehensive guide to the C++ programming language - Justin Mitchell